ptarau/natlog/README.md

 - ``` ask G A```, resulting in next answer of engine E being unified to A

 Take a look at ```natprogs/lib.nat``` for examples of built-ins obtained by extending this interface, mostly at source level.

+Take a look at ```natprogs/emu.nat``` for emulation of built-ins in terms of First Class Logic Engines.

 ### A nested tuple store for unification-based tuple mining